shtrausslearning/Bioconductor/biostrings.md

 #### 5. extract characters from a sequence in a stringset

 - Extracting characters of a string from a stringset
+- first define a stringset with a single sequence

 ```R
 string = n_set[1]